rstropek/2023-24-2nd/homeworks/2023-09-GeometryCalculator/readme.md

 ### Class Library

 1. Create a class library `GeometryCalculator`.
 2. Add a static class `RectangleMath` to the library.
-It mus offer the following functions:
+It must offer the following functions:
     1. `static double CalculateArea(double width, double height)` - Calculates the area of a rectangle with the given width and height.
     2. `static (double width, double height) CalculateScaledDimensions(double width, double height, double factor)` - Calculates the width and height of a rectangle whose area is the given factor times the area of the rectangle with the given width and height.
 The aspect ratio (width/height) must be preserved.
 3. Add a static class `CircleMath` to the library.
-It mus offer the following functions:
+It must offer the following functions:
     1. `static double CalculateArea(double radius)` - Calculates the area of a circle with the given radius.
     2. `static double CalculateScaledDimensions(double radius, double factor)` - Calculates the radius of a circle whose area is the given factor times the area of the circle with the given radius.
 4. Add a static class `TriangleMath` to the library.
-It mus offer the following functions:
+It must offer the following functions:
     1. `static double CalculateArea(double baseLength, double height)` - Calculates the area of a triangle with the given base and height.
-    2. `static (double baseLength, double height) CalculateArea(double baseLength, double height, double factor)` - Calculates the base and height of a triangle whose area is the given factor times the area of the triangle with the given base and height.
+    2. `static (double baseLength, double height) CalculateScaledDimensions(double baseLength, double height, double factor)` - Calculates the base and height of a triangle whose area is the given factor times the area of the triangle with the given base and height.
 The aspect ratio (base/height) must be preserved.

 ### Console Application